 - IRIS is organized around working groups.

-- Group members are expected to read each other's papers in advance.
+- Authors do not give a full presentation of their papers in the group.
+Group members are expected to read each other's papers in advance.
 The time at the conference is reserved for feedback and group discussions.

 - Every submitting author is automatically assigned 2-3 papers to review.

 - The best papers will be selected and published in the IRIS best papers series, published by the AIS.
 However, the authors are not obligated to include them in that proceedings.